rmunechika/ChildPedia/README.md

   [5] (https://programminghistorian.org/en/lessons/creating-apis-with-python-and-flask)

+* Note

+  Inside the Childpedia_Endpoint folder, it contains the endpoint code using Python language and flask.
+The endpoint is used to connect the application to Bigquery and Cloud       Storage on GCP (Google Cloud Platform).
+Because some of our members are also busy with other works unrelated to Capstone Project, unfortunately we don't have time to properly   integrate the endpoint with the Childpedia App.
+As the result, the Childpedia app cannot connect to Bigquery and Cloud Storage.

 * Making a Service Account

   First, I create a service account that can accessed both Bigquery and Cloud Storage later.